You never really know, do you? The family of musical wonders from the 1960s known as

 Ed Sullivan, Johnny Carson and the like), a few talking heads (such as

-mom Partridge -- Shirley Jones,
+mom Partridge --

 above -- and music folk who helped the kids along, until Dad always got